-I was traveling alone with three suitcases, two enormous and overstuffed duffle bags, and two smaller duffle bags packed with carpets Lief and I had purchased the week before during our honeymoon in Istanbul…
+As the train pulled into Plunkett Station a week later, I sized up my situation.
+I was traveling alone with three suitcases, two enormous overstuffed duffle bags, and two smaller duffle bags packed with carpets Lief and I had purchased in Istanbul.
+Plus I had my laptop, a backpack, and my purse.

 There had been no porters in the station in Dublin where I’d boarded the train, so I wasn’t counting on porters here in Waterford.
-Fortunately, Plunkett was the end of the line, so I didn’t have to worry about getting all my paraphernalia off the train before it took off again.
+Fortunately, Plunkett was the end of the line, so I didn’t have to worry about getting all my bags off the train before it took off again.

+Looking out the window I confirmed: No porters.
+No waiting queue of taxis that I could see either.
 I stood up and began pulling the duffle bags from the shelf where I’d stowed them for the two-and-a-half-hour trip.

 “Are you on your own, luv?”

 I looked up to see the Irishman who’d been sitting across the aisle from me.
 He wore a tweed cap and a tweed jacket whose buttons didn’t meet across his healthy middle.
 He had a warm smile and a gentle voice that made me feel much less anxious about my circumstances.

 We had no place to live so I had booked a suite at the Granville Hotel for two weeks for my family of three.
 I’d come on ahead to try to create as comfortable a situation as I could to receive Lief and Kaitlin, who would join me the following week.
 They’d gone back to Chicago together so Lief could finish closing out his life there and Kaitlin could get to know her new stepdad better.

 “Yes, I am,” I replied.